slerman12/Help-me/2-Opposing-views.md

 >
 > I didn't meet too many Buffy fans thereafter, actually, for the remainder of my undergrad years.
 >
 > I didn't know Henry was one of them.
 >
+> Buffy appreciation, quite honestly in high school, was how I measured intelligence.
+>
 > It was a huge coincidence that his favorite show was Buffy.
 I joined his PhD program not knowing that.
 I found out 2 years in, and gave him my "Philosophy of Buffy" book as a gift.
 I had no idea he liked it.
 Apparently, he was "obsessed with it," which he added, "might be kind of weird."
 >